tstojecki/elastic-identity/README.md

 Revision History
 ==========

 - 2.0.0-rc1

+  Remarks:
   - Bump projects to .NET Framework 4.6.
   - Upgrades:
      - nUnit 2.6.4 and ASP.NET Identity 2.2.1.
      - Elasticsearch.Net/NEST 2.0.4.
   - Optimistic concurrency control support using document _version.
   - Add quorum consistency on all operations sans read/get.
+  - Align version with Elasticsearch.

   - Breaking changes:
+	 - Bracking change in renaming namespace from Bmbsqd.ElasticIdentity to ElasticIdentity
      - The JSON document representing the user no longer contains the 'id' field in favor of the document's meta value '_id'.
 The ElasticUser.Id property is still present on the class and will contain the '_id' value.
 This same principle is used for ElasticUser.Version (via _version).
 	 - Breaking change in constructor; no more type parameter.
 Rely on the class type instead.
-  - Align version with Elasticsearch.

 - 1.0.0-rc2
   - Fixed version problem with NEST dependency
 - 1.0.0-rc1